State consequentialism: Consequentialism

 Unlike utilitarianism, which views pleasure as a moral good, "the basic goods in Mohist consequentialist thinking are... order, material wealth, and increase in population".
 During Mozi's era, war and famines were common, and population growth was seen as a moral necessity for a harmonious society.
 The "material wealth" of Mohist consequentialism refers to basic needs like shelter and clothing, and the "order" of Mohist consequentialism refers to Mozi's stance against warfare and violence, which he viewed as pointless and a threat to social stability.

 Stanford Sinologist David Shepherd Nivison, in The Cambridge History of Ancient China, writes that the moral goods of Mohism "are interrelated: more basic wealth, then more reproduction; more people, then more production and wealth... if people have plenty, they would be good, filial, kind, and so on unproblematically".
 The Mohists believed that morality is based on "promoting the benefit of all under heaven and eliminating harm to all under heaven".
 In contrast to Bentham's views, state consequentialism is not utilitarian because it is not hedonistic or individualistic.
 The importance of outcomes that are good for the community outweigh the importance of individual pleasure and pain.

+Ivanhoe

+Eirik Lang Harris of the Shenzi fragments (2017), Swiss Sinoloigst Henrique Schneider Han Fei's Political Philosophy, and Sinologist Tao Jiang (2021) reference Philip J. Ivanhoe (2000) as originating the theory of state consequentialism.
+This is not to say Harris is exclusively a state consequentialist interpreter; a paper of his on Shen Dao also prominently recalls A.C.
+Graham's Disputers of the Tao, with Graham being an older Legalist interpreter.
+Ivanhoe's theory of state consequentialism is as follows: